By Chantae Reden | Published: September 26, 2023 | Updated: March 3, 2026

 For safety reasons, it's best to go to Mermaid Cove with a group.
 Enter the cave during calm ocean conditions.
 The only way to return from the cave is to climb the way you came, which involves a scramble up the rocky ledge.

-If you're searching for a secluded beach with only a few people around, look no further than Kawela Bay.
+If you're searching for a secluded beach with only a few people around, look no further than Kawela Bay, considered one of the most beautiful places in Oahu.
 A small cove on the northernmost point of Oahu, Kawela Bay is a family-friendly beach with golden sands and lava rock reefs for prime snorkeling.
 Sea turtles, stingrays, reef sharks and reef fish regularly cruise through the waters just a few fin kicks away from shore.
 A quiet trail leads from the crescent beach inland to a giant banyan tree, one of the most impressive hidden gems in Oahu.
-Honeymooners, pack a picnic.
-You'll be hard-pressed to find a more romantic stretch of sand on the island.

 Emerald peaks shrouded in puffs of mist flank the outskirts of Ho'omaluhia Botanical Gardens.
 The grounds were opened as a place of peace near Kaneohe in 1982, and today, trees from all over the world grow within its 400-acre boundary.
 Look out for rubber trees, cacao trees, peach palms, cashew trees, banyan trees and monkeypod trees.
 Scan the treetops for birdlife, walk along the quiet shores of the water reservoir, go for a drive along its quiet roads or stroll along the park's well-kept trails.
-The Ho'omaluhia Botanical Gardens are open from 9 a.m. to 5 p.m. and are free to enter.
+The Ho'omaluhia Botanical Gardens are open from 9 a.m. to 5 p.m. and are free to enter, making them one of the top vacation spots in Hawaii.

 Bamboo is endemic to Asia and was brought over to the islands of Hawaii by Polynesian seafarers, where the world's largest grass proliferated.
 Praised for its practicality, Polynesians used bamboo to carry freshwater as well as build shelter, rafts and instruments.
 Tucked inside Maui's Haleakala National Park is a quaint bamboo forest.
 To walk among the tall stalks of bamboo, venture along the Pipiwai Trail.
 Pack water, sturdy shoes, sun protection, snacks and prepare to enjoy the tranquility of the bamboo forest.
 Listen as the bamboo stalks rattle together like a xylophone in the breeze.
-At the end of the trail, the cascade of Waimoku Falls awaits, one of the best hidden gems in Maui.
+At the end of the trail, the cascade of Waimoku Falls awaits, one of Maui’s best-kept secrets.

 On a wall of basalt rock near Wailuku, you'll discover ancient petroglyphs, etchings in rock likely created over three centuries ago.
 These petroglyphs are also called the Pu'u Kilea, and they're one of the most easily accessible archeological sites on the island.
-They're yet to become widely known.
 These etchings likely represent the legends and historical accounts of the first Hawaiians, though the exact meaning is still up for debate.
-There are tons of images of humans running, holding weapons, fighting and standing.

 When the surge of the ocean funnels into cracks, holes and crevices of volcanic rock along Maui's coastline, it creates spectacular plumes of sea spray.
 Toss on a pair of thick-soled walking shoes, and trek along the craggy shoreline of Wailuku, Maui, to witness the wonder of the Nakalele Blowhole.
 The trail is just over a mile long, beginning at a marked parking lot.
 Once you reach the blowhole, stand back and wait for a surge.
 During strong swells, the blowhole spouts water over 30 feet in the air, and often leaves a rainbow in its mist.
 If you have more than one day in Maui, it's worth planning your trip to the blowhole when the swell is at its peak.

-Continue a half-mile further along the trail to the Nakalele Lighthouse, a small white marker where you'll find incredible views east and west along the jagged cliff coastline.
+Continue a half-mile further along the trail to the Nakalele Lighthouse, a small white marker where you'll find incredible Hawaii scenery along the jagged cliff coastline.

 Tucked in between two cliffs, Pololu Valley is where the forest meets the sea.
 From the top of the trail leading toward Pololu Valley Beach, the ocean often roils in contrast to the valley's quiet stream.
 Humpback whales and spinner dolphins splash on the sea's horizon, caring little about the sea's turbulence.

 Trail stewards greet visitors at the top of the trail and are often happy to share facts and stories about the history of the valley, as well as provide tips on how to make the most of your time within the valley.
 Pack a sturdy pair of shoes, sun protection and water for the short but steep walk from the parking lot of Pololu to the valley below.
-Stop often to soak in the views.
 At the bottom, a gray pebbled beach awaits.
-Best of all, it's rarely crowded.

 If you're craving more natural splendor, continue walking to the next valley over on the Honokane Nui Trail.
 This trail is even more secluded than Pololu, and there's a slight chance you'll be enjoying it all on your own if you head off early in the morning.